npmcdn-to-unpkg-bot/pedagogical-search-engine/issues/open/01-safaribooks-import.md

 Description
 ======================
-Import the unstructured-freshly-crawled data into a structure database.
+Convert the raw crawled data from safaribooks into the .rtoc format.
+Depends on issues (#2) and (#3) to be completed.